identity-com/sol-did/open-questions.md

     "https://w3id.org/did/v1.0",
     "https://w3id.org/solid/v1"
   ],
-  "id": "did:solid:BeqWbk3sPvujQgBySrwUbinjtXc1oAfg3iD87ShtVrKb",
+  "id": "did:solid:FcFhBFRf6smQ48p7jFcE35uNuE9ScuUu6R2rdFtWjWhP",
   "publicKeys": [
     {
-      "id": "did:solid:TODO#key1",
+      "id": "did:solid:FcFhBFRf6smQ48p7jFcE35uNuE9ScuUu6R2rdFtWjWhP#key1",
       "type": "Ed25519VerificationKey2018",
-      "controller": "did:solid:BeqWbk3sPvujQgBySrwUbinjtXc1oAfg3iD87ShtVrKb",
+      "controller": "did:solid:FcFhBFRf6smQ48p7jFcE35uNuE9ScuUu6R2rdFtWjWhP",
       "publicKeyBase58": "BeqWbk3sPvujQgBySrwUbinjtXc1oAfg3iD87ShtVrKb"
     }
   ],
   "authentication": [
-    "did:solid:BeqWbk3sPvujQgBySrwUbinjtXc1oAfg3iD87ShtVrKb#key1"
+    "did:solid:FcFhBFRf6smQ48p7jFcE35uNuE9ScuUu6R2rdFtWjWhP#key1"
   ],
   "capabilityInvocation": [
-    "did:solid:BeqWbk3sPvujQgBySrwUbinjtXc1oAfg3iD87ShtVrKb#key1"
+    "did:solid:FcFhBFRf6smQ48p7jFcE35uNuE9ScuUu6R2rdFtWjWhP#key1"
   ]
 }
 ```

 If the content property is not missing, it should be JSON that matches the DID spec.
-Again, I think validating this JSON on-chain is not necessary, but we should probably either
-a) check that the "owner" key is present in the "capabilityInvocation" section
-or
-b) merge the owner key (i.e. the above sparse DID) with the content property.

-@solana Which would you say is easier to implement?
+If there is a capabilityInvocation` section, there should be at least one key, this is the 'owner' key.

+The `@context` section is optional, and defaults to the value in the exammple above if not present.

 Regarding validation: